carllosnc/backend-stack/Readme.md

 ## Settings

-Create a `.env` and a `.dev.vars` file in the root of the project with the following variables:
+Create a `.dev.vars` file in the root of the project with the following variables:

 **.dev.vars**